-I chose to bring back Christmas Traditions this year because of the need for it.
-Simply put, we’re in our crafts/sewing spaces biding our time until the pandemic relents, and we need every creative outlet we can get.
+I chose to bring back Christmas Traditions because of the need to stay creative and keep our holiday cheer..
+Simply put, we’re in our crafts/sewing spaces biding our time until the pandemic relents, and we need every creative outlet.

 It took some years to decide how to bring the technology of these titles into Embrilliance, which is well-known to support Mac computers, whereas the original titles did not.
 Further, the engine for the original was dated and had been supplanted by the more modern one in StitchArtist.
 Ultimately, I decided to proceed by redrawing and re-digitizing the components and releasing them as BX installed design components, and then I built the user interface and corresponding code into the Embrilliance Platform itself.